 We all have an individual worldview.
-Our view of the world can be big picture or a series of details, much depends on our psychological makeup, experiences, beliefs and ideas about the world.
-As individuals, we are all unique in this respect and world views are individual, so no matter how much we try, we can never completely see the world the same as another.
-Empathy and compassion can help us to do this by virtue of “walking in another’s shoes”, or “seeing things through their point of view” for example.
+Our view of the world can be big picture or a series of details.
+Much depends on our psychological makeup, experiences, beliefs and ideas about the world.
+As individuals, we are all unique in this respect.
+Our worldviews are individual.
+So no matter how much we try, we can never completely see the world the same as another.
+Empathy and compassion can help us to do this by virtue of “walking in another’s shoes” We might be “seeing things from their point of view” for example.
 But you can never ever have the exact same experience as another because of our different world views.

-Over the years, my own worldview has changed considerably, as has the world at large.
+Over the years, my own worldview has changed considerably.
+As has the world at large.
 Much of this is taken as read because mostly we believe the world is happening to us and our perceptions change.
 Take for example the 25th anniversary of the fall of the Berlin Wall.
 For me as a child; the Berlin Wall starkly defined the huge gap between communism and capitalism.
-The falling of the Berlin Wall signalled the end of communism as we knew it, and collectively many of us changed our world view as a result.
-On a micro level, my various life experiences, having children, divorcing, hitting rock bottom, and the amazing high’s I’ve experienced have all shaped my worldview, and I’m sure similar life events have shaped yours.
+The falling of the Berlin Wall signalled the end of communism as we knew it.
+Collectively many of us changed our worldview as a result.
+On a micro level, my various life experiences, having children, divorcing, hitting rock bottom, and the amazing high’s I’ve experienced have all shaped my worldview.
+I’m sure similar life events have shaped yours.

 The human form in all ways is transient